Shawkat69/Shawkat69/README.md

 ## Overview

-I am a passionate and accomplished Professor in Data Science, currently serving at Bangladesh University of Business and Technology (BUBT).
-Throughout my career from 1997 to 2024, I have held various positions from Lecturer to Professor in prestigious universities across Australia, Asia, and the South Pacific.
-Additionally, I have contributed my expertise to the industries in Australia and Fiji as an AI expert.
-Obtaining a research-based PhD in Machine Learning from Monash University in 2005 has been a pivotal point in my career, igniting my passion for research, program coordination, and academic leadership.
-I have excelled as a lecturer, researcher, and research coordinator, and even held roles such as General Chair for IEEE international conferences and Chair of various committees.
+A B M Shawkat Ali a passionate and accomplished Professor in Data Science, currently serving at Bangladesh University of Business and Technology (BUBT).
+Throughout his career from 1997 to 2024, He has held various positions from Lecturer to Professor in prestigious universities across Australia, Asia, and the South Pacific.
+Additionally, he has contributed his expertise to the industries in Australia and Fiji as an AI expert.
+Obtaining a research-based PhD in Machine Learning from Monash University in 2005 has been a pivotal point in his career, igniting his passion for research, program coordination, and academic leadership.
+He has excelled as a lecturer, researcher, and research coordinator, and even held roles such as General Chair for IEEE international conferences and Chair of various committees.

 ## AWARDS AND ACHIEVEMENTS